-The new forms of public speaking are YouTube broadcasting, video conferencing and Podcasts which don’t involve real, physical audience; however, they have the power to educate, entertain and persuade the viewers or the listeners.
+The new forms of public speaking are YouTube broadcasting, video conferencing, and Podcasts which don’t involve a real physical audience; however, they have the power to educate, entertain and persuade the viewers or the listeners.

 Why is it important to know the History of Public Speaking?